Equality Act (United States): Support

 The Equality Act is supported by more than 547 national, state and local organizations.

-These include national organizations related to human rights and social justice, such as the American Civil Liberties Union, Anti-Defamation League, GLSEN, Human Rights Campaign, Human Rights Watch, Southern Poverty Law Center, Lambda Legal, the Navajo Nation, the National Organization for Women, NAACP, and the AARP.
+Organizations related to human rights and social justice: American Civil Liberties Union (ACLU), Anti-Defamation League, GLSEN, Human Rights Campaign, Human Rights Watch, Southern Poverty Law Center (SPLC), Lambda Legal, the Navajo Nation, National Organization for Women, NAACP, and AARP.

-Supporting organizations include those from national professional organizations, such as the American Psychological Association, American Medical Association, American Counseling Association, American Federation of Teachers, American Bar Association, and the American Academy of Pediatrics, as well as the National PTA.

 Calling for the bill's passage in 2016, civil rights icon John Lewis said, "This legislation is what justice requires.
 This legislation is what justice demands.
 And like the Supreme Court's recent decision, it is long overdue ...
 We are a society committed to equal justice under the law. ...
 We have fought too hard and too long against discrimination based on race and color not to stand up against discrimination based on sexual orientation and gender identity."

+National professional organizations: American Psychological Association, American Medical Association, American Counseling Association, American Federation of Teachers, American Bar Association, American Academy of Pediatrics, and the National PTA.

-The act is supported by at least 503 American businesses and the US Chamber of Commerce.
-These include technology companies such as Apple, Google, Microsoft, Amazon, eBay, IBM, Facebook, Airbnb, Twitter, Intel, Red Hat and Netflix.
-Other companies supporting the act include 3M, Kellogg's, Visa, Starbucks, Mastercard, Johnson & Johnson, Alaska Airlines, and American Airlines.
+American businesses: Apple, Google, Microsoft, Amazon, eBay, IBM, Facebook, Airbnb, Twitter, Intel, Red Hat, Netflix, 3M, Kellogg's, Visa, Starbucks, Mastercard, Johnson & Johnson, Alaska Airlines, American Airlines, and the US Chamber of Commerce.